A small group consists of an intentional gathering of 5 – 12 people who covenant to:

 Generally small groups will begin in September and continue until May, but that decision is up to the small group itself.

-Presently we have three groups: a men’s group which meets twice a month on Mondays at 7:00 p.m.; a women’s day group which meets twice a month on Tuesday; and a women’s night group which will meet twice a month in the evening.
-The men’s group will be reading On the Brink of Everything: Grace, Gravity and Getting Old by Parker J. Palmer and the women’s day and night group will read God We Can Know by Rob Fuquay.
+Presently we have two groups: a men’s group which meets twice a month on Mondays at 7:00 p.m. and a women’s group which meets twice a month on Tuesday.
+The men’s group will be reading Christ in Crisis by Jim Wallis and the women’s group will read Christianity and World Religions by Adam Hamilton.